Maies2096/github-tutorial/README.md

  Press enter

-Now that you have your local and remote synchronized if you: edit your README.md, add the edits, and commit them:  you can now use just the command `git push`
+Now that you have your local and remote synchronized if you: edit your README.md, add the edits, and commit them:  you can now use the command `git push`

-> The process done above was the synchronization of your ide and your repository in the cloud.	- 	If you didn't select SSH key, and selected HTTPS, you would have to be signing in every time you are going to push and pull which is inconvenient and tiring
+> The process done above was the synchronization of your idea and your repository in the cloud.	- 	If you didn't select SSH key, and selected HTTPS, you would have to be signing in every time you are going to push and pull which is inconvenient and tiring
 The SSH Key tells your computer to recognize the fact that you linked your ide with your github- now it won’t ask for your information again.

 **** More Commands
     * `git remote add origin URL` - sets up the connection between the remote and local repo
     * `git push -u origin master` -  creates a permanent bridge between the remote and the local.
 This allows to push without the extra origin master part that usually follows the command.

-`git remote -v` - tells you where your commtis are being sent to and from.
+`git remote -v` - tells you where your comments are being sent to and from.
 This is similar to `git status`

 > `git pull` only used when you're working in your remote (Github) and wanted to update your local.